Category - Boilers

 Now you can bleed the radiators.
 Open up the valves on all radiators throughout your home, starting with the ones on the top floor to make the water drain out faster.
 Wait around 10-15 minutes before opening the valves downstairs.

-Open up the bleed valves on all radiators to let the air out of the system, the water will drain out quicker.
+Open up the bleed valves on all radiators to let the air out of the system; the water will drain out more quickly.

 • Complete the process